 However Toyota Motor Corporation's short interest can also be evaluated against the total number of Toyota Motor Corporation shares, or, against the total number of tradable Toyota Motor Corporation shares (the shares that aren't held by "insiders" or major long-term shareholders – also known as the "float").
 In this case Toyota Motor Corporation's short interest could be expressed as 0% of the outstanding shares (for every 100,000 Toyota Motor Corporation shares in existence, roughly 0 shares are currently held short) or 0% of the tradable shares (for every 100,000 tradable Toyota Motor Corporation shares, roughly 0 shares are currently held short).

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Toyota Motor Corporation.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Toyota Motor Corporation.

 Find out more about how you can short Toyota Motor Corporation stock.

-While Toyota Motor Corporation's payout ratio might seem fairly standard, it's worth remembering that Toyota Motor Corporation may be investing much of the rest of its net profits in future growth.
+While Toyota Motor Corporation's payout ratio might seem low, this can signify that Toyota Motor Corporation is investing more in its future growth.